It’s a fact: your friends have more friends than you do.

 Social networks change over time.
 The time bar is an effective way to identify when connections were created, how long they persisted, and when they ended.
 Animate this and you’ve got an interactive way to showcase relationship durations.

-The force-directed tweak layout automatically adapts to items added, changed or removed from the chart, helping us spot how the network changes over time.
+The layout’s adaptive mode automatically adapts to items added, changed or removed from the chart, helping us spot how the network changes over time without losing our mental map of where nodes exist.

 Visualizing a social network has given us some proof that the friendship paradox is real.
 Let’s take a closer look at how we can apply this method to some other useful scenarios.